wkasdorp/new-vm-with-domain-join/README.md

 ### Background information

-The existing VNET and Storage Groups can be in different Resource Groups.
+The existing VNET can be in a different Resource Group.
 This enables a neat trick: after you are done with the VMs you can remove the entire Resource Group and its contents in one shot, instead of having to pick the resources from the existing RG one by one.